Wales: Literature

 Despite the extinction of the professional poet, the integration of the native elite into a wider cultural world did bring other literary benefits.
 Renaissance scholars such as William Salesbury and John Davies brought humanist ideals from English universities.
 In 1588 William Morgan became the first person to translate the Bible into Welsh.
 From the 16th century the proliferation of the 'free-metre' verse became the most important development in Welsh poetry, but from the middle of the 17th century a host of imported accentual metres from England became very popular.
 By the 19th century the creation of a Welsh epic, fuelled by the eisteddfod, became an obsession with Welsh-language writers.
 The output of this period was prolific in quantity but unequal in quality.
 Initially excluded, religious denominations came to dominate the competitions, with bardic themes becoming scriptural and didactic.

 Developments in 19th-century Welsh literature include Lady Charlotte Guest's translation into English of the Mabinogion, one of the most important medieval Welsh prose works of Celtic mythology.
 1885 saw the publication of Rhys Lewis by Daniel Owen, credited as the first novel written in the Welsh language.
 The 20th century saw a move from the verbose Victorian Welsh style, with works such as Thomas Gwynn Jones's Ymadawiad Arthur.
 The First World War had a profound effect on Welsh literature with a more pessimistic style championed by T. H. Parry-Williams and R. Williams Parry.
 The industrialisation of south Wales saw a further shift with the likes of Rhydwen Williams who used the poetry and metre of a bygone rural Wales but in the context of an industrial landscape.
 The inter-war period is dominated by Saunders Lewis, for his political and reactionary views as much as his plays, poetry and criticism.

 The careers of some 1930s writers continued after World War Two, including those of Gwyn Thomas, Vernon Watkins, and Dylan Thomas, whose most famous work Under Milk Wood was first broadcast in 1954.
 Thomas was one of the most notable and popular Welsh writers of the 20th century and one of the most innovative poets of his time.
 The attitude of the post-war generation of Welsh writers in English towards Wales differs from the previous generation, with greater sympathy for Welsh nationalism and the Welsh language.
 The change is linked to the nationalism of Saunders Lewis and the burning of the Bombing School on the Llŷn Peninsula in 1936.
-In poetry R. S. Thomas (1913–2000) was the most important figure throughout the second half of the twentieth century.
+In poetry R. S. Thomas (1913–2000) was the most important figure throughout the second half of the 20th century.
 He "did not learn the Welsh language until he was 30 and wrote all his poems in English".
-Major writers in the second half of the twentieth century include Emyr Humphreys (born 1919), who during his long writing career published over twenty novels, and Raymond Williams (1921–1988).
+Major writers in the second half of the 20th century include Emyr Humphreys (1919–2020), who during his long writing career published over twenty novels, and Raymond Williams (1921–1988).